ViolaBuddy/UnderTheShadowOfGrima/docs/source/appendix/Useful_Functions.md

             skill: nid of skill

         Returns:
-            SkillObject | None: Skill, if exists on unit, else None.
+            Optional[SkillObject] | None: Skill, if exists on unit, else None.

   ---------------------